Halfway Houses in Philadelphia, PA

 Services provided:

-• Outpatient day treatment and outpatient rehabilitation
+• Outpatient treatment and outpatient day treatment

 • Comprehensive substance use assessment